-Then the court gave Fred permission to make decisions about Alice’s money.
+After Fred satisfied the court that he is able to manage the money and is the appropriate person to do so, the court gave Fred permission to make decisions about Alice’s money.
 Those are the only decisions Fred can make for her.
-Alice is still in control of everything else.
+Alice is still able to make all other decisions for herself.

 If she decides she doesn’t want Fred managing her money, she can ask the court to change the order.
 She can also complain to the Office of the Public Trustee if she doesn’t like the way Fred manages her money.

 The purpose of the new law is to:

 Under this new law:

 What if I already have a guardianship order under the Incompetent Persons Act?